grafnu/daq-1/docs/integration_testing.md

 ### Other Travis Caveats

 Take note the URL in your browser's address bar when running Travis.
-You might be on either:
+You might be on either

-- travis-ci**.com**
-- travis-ci**.org**

-Any particular setup may end up across both sites for undertermined reasons.
+<code>travis-ci<b>.com</b></code> or <code>travis-ci<b>.org</b></code>.
+Any particular setup
+may end up across both sites for undertermined reasons.
 Please consult with your browser's exact URL for more clarity.